Tony Schwartz, at the Harvard Business Review, says dividing attention between tasks is dangerous.

-In The magic of doing one thing at a time he recommends setting aside time for what he calls absorbed focus.
+In The magic of doing one thing at a time Schwartz recommends setting aside time for what he calls absorbed focus.

 Or concentration.
 It is an old-fashioned idea.
-Remove all distractions and work on a single job.
+Remove all distractions and work on a single task.

 Jack Vinson has another take on The Magic of Doing One Thing at a Time at the Knowledge Jolt blog.
 There he shares his tips on how to set aside blocks of time for intense focus.